czlee/jadeite/readme.md

 Computational experiments on over-the-air statistical estimation
 ================================================================

+_Chuan-Zheng Lee <czlee@stanford.edu>_

 This repository contains work relating to computational experiments for over-the-air statistical estimation.

 Installation
 ------------

 Requirements are in `requirements.txt`, so just `pip install -r requirements.txt`.
+The main requirement is PyTorch.

-You need to copy `config.py.example` to `config.py` and set the variables inside it to point to useful directories.
-One of these directories should contain the datasets.
+You need to copy `config.example.yaml` to `config.yaml` and set the variables inside it to point to useful directories.
+The `DATA_DIRECTORY` directory should contain the datasets.

 A lot of the experiments we ran use the ["epsilon" dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#epsilon).
 The simplest setup is to download the `epsilon_normalized.bz2` and `epsilon_normalized.t.bz2` files from this site, to put them in a directory named `epsilon`, and then to set `DATA_DIRECTORY` to the _parent_ of `epsilon`.
 For example, you could put the two files in `/home/you/jadeite/data/sources/epsilon`, then set `DATA_DIRECTORY = '/home/you/jadeite/data/sources`.